5 FAM 100

 5 FAM 116 ROLE OF Governance and Policy (GP) in IT MANAGEMENT

 a.
-IRM/BMP/GRP/GP oversees the process for collecting, analyzing, and corroborating IT policy and related inquiries from respondents, and other internal and external contacts as deemed appropriate.
+DT/BMP/GRP/GP oversees the process for collecting, analyzing, and corroborating IT policy and related inquiries from respondents, and other internal and external contacts as deemed appropriate.
 The results of these activities are documented and compiled for dissemination.

 b.
 The office location to submit IT policy questions or to request IT-related information on these activities is the GP’s website or email inquiries are generated automatically through the GAL via AskIRMITPolicy@state.gov.
 Department organizations, both domestic and abroad, must use this website for IT policy or email for all related IT issues.